 - names of other University personnel involved

-Claims should have all supporting documentation attached and receipts should be cross referenced to line number on the claim form.
-Receipts must be the originals and not a photocopy.
+Claims should be submitted electronically along with electronic copies of all original supporting documentation attached and receipts should be cross referenced to the relevant line number of the claim form.
+The original supporting documentation and receipts should be retained until payment of the claim has been made.
 In the event that a receipt could not be obtained, or has been lost, then this should be noted on the claim form.
 Claims may be rejected when a receipt is not provided where there is a reasonable expectation that a receipt would have been issued.
 Claims are checked for appropriateness of the expense, reasonableness, supporting documentation, and authorisation and those that do not conform will be returned to the claimant for correction before being approved for payment.
 Where it is not possible to obtain a receipt, alternative proof of the expense incurred may be accepted.

 Where it is known prior to an expense being incurred that there will be large expenditure over an extended period, an advance allowance may be made to an individual.
 Advances will not normally be given for amounts less than £100.
 The most usual reason for an advance is for expenses to be incurred during a period of travel overseas.